-All Toshiba products are delivered with a free of charge standard warranty that may vary depending on your product.
-You will find the latest standard warranty terms and conditions per product below.
+All Toshiba products are delivered with a 1 year free of charge standard warranty that commences on the original date of purchase.
+Toshiba warrants any product to be free from defects in hardware components and/or workmanship.
+The Toshiba limited warranty includes a carry-in or send-in warranty service and in some countries, a pick-up & return warranty service.
+You will find the latest standard warranty terms and conditions by product below.

-- Toshiba Laptops, All-in-One PCs, Netbooks and Tablets are covered with at least 1 year standard warranty, valid from the date of purchase, within EMEA
+- Toshiba Laptops, dynaEdge Mobile Mini PCs and dynaEdge Viewers are covered with 1 year standard warranty, valid from the date of purchase, within EMEA

-TOSHIBA Limited Warranty for Laptops & PCs and Tablets
+TOSHIBA Limited Warranty for Laptops and dynaEdge Mobile Mini PCs

-- Toshiba Televisions, Blu-ray-/DVD-Player and Satellite Receiver are covered with at least 1 year European standard warranty, valid from the date of purchase
+- Toshiba Television and B2B Digital Signage products are covered with 1 year European standard warranty, valid from the date of purchase

 TOSHIBA Limited Warranty for B2B Digital Signage

 - Registration of your warranty will help Toshiba provide you with a faster service